SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

 ### Exploring Read Access Performance with Internal Tables

-- The following example explores the performance of read accesses to internal tables of various kinds in a simplified and self-contained manner.
+- The following example explores the performance of read accesses to different types of internal tables (standard, sorted, hashed tables, with and without secondary table keys) in a simplified and self-contained manner.
-- The scenario is: Lines of a large internal table (2000 table lines) are read frequently.
+- The scenario involves reading lines of large internal tables (10000 table lines) frequently (10000 times) after initial population.
-- The read accesses are executed using `READ TABLE` statements, which access the tables by:
+- The read accesses use `READ TABLE` statements (including the `TRANSPORTING NO FIELDS` addition, as the table content and its storage or further processing are not relevant to this example) to access the tables by:
   - Index (both primary and secondary table index)
   - Key (primary table key, secondary table key, free key)
+- Among the demonstrated read operations are the following:
+   - Index accesses (standard and sorted tables, hashed tables using the secondary table index)
+   - Primary table key accesses (various tables specified with a single and multiple key components; examples with full key, partial and left-aligned key, partial and not left-aligned key)
+   - Secondary table key access
+   - Free key access
+   - Dynamic key specifications
 - To try the example out, create a demo class named `zcl_demo_abap`.
 If it already exists, reuse it.
 Otherwise, create a new class with a different name.
 Paste the code into it.
 If you choose a different class name, update the class name in the code snippet accordingly.
 After activation, choose *F9* in ADT to execute the class.
+The example is set up to display the results in the console.
 It may take some time to finish and display the output.
-The example is set up to display the results in the console.
+See the following note on the expected results.

+> [!IMPORTANT]
+> This example:
+> - Is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer) purposes only.
+It is not suitable for accurate runtime or performance testing (see the notes in the _ABAP Performance Notes_ cheat sheet).
+Due to its simplified nature (for example, the table line type is flat and includes fairly simple components of type `i`) and various factors that can influence the runtime of an ABAP program, results may vary and may not be entirely accurate, even across multiple runs.
+The displayed results may not always accurately reflect the performance-related notes from the cheat sheet (see also the general notes in the first expandable below).
+> - Is intended to underscore the significance of choosing the right table categories and specifications for your internal tables, tailored to your specific use case and the frequency of table access.

 > [!NOTE]
-> - This example is for [exploration, experimentation, and demonstration](./README.md#%EF%B8%8F-disclaimer) purposes only.
-It is not suitable for accurate runtime or performance testing.
-Due to its simplified nature (for example, the table line type is fairly simple, and the key components are all of type `i`) and various factors that can influence the runtime of an ABAP program, results may vary and may not be entirely accurate, even across multiple runs.
-The displayed results may not always accurately reflect the performance-related notes from the cheat sheet.
-> - The example concentrates on a few demo internal tables, declared using various declaration options.
-> - The runtime analysis in this self-contained example is as follows: The code snippet for which the runtime should be measured is enclosed by two timestamp retrievals using `utclong_current( )`.
-The runtime is analysed by calculating the delta of the two timestamp values, indicating the used runtime for the code snippet.
-To have a more meaningful example regarding the runtime analysis, the snippets are executed multiple times, indicated by enclosing them in a `DO` loop.
-The runtime delta value is added to an internal table collecting all runtime delta values for the specific code snippet for all loop iterations.
-Finally, the average runtime is calculated based on the collected runtime delta values.
-This average runtime value is added to an internal table with other information.
-The approach with multiple iterations and the average runtime value aims to provide a balanced view of runtime.
-Note that this implementation is for exploration and demonstration purposes only.
+> - The runtime analysis in this example is as follows: The code snippets (i.e., `READ TABLE` statements) to measure runtime are included in method implementations.
+The methods are called, with each call surrounded by two timestamp retrievals using `utclong_current( )`.
+The runtime is analysed by calculating the delta between these two timestamp values, indicating the runtime for the code snippet.
+To provide a more meaningful analysis, the methods are called multiple times, which is achieved by enclosing them in a `DO` loop.
+The runtime delta is stored in an internal table that collects all delta values for the specific code snippet across all iterations.
+Finally, the average runtime is calculated based on these collected delta values and added to an internal table along with other relevant information.
+This approach of using multiple iterations and computing an average runtime aims to offer a balanced view of performance.
+Note that this implementation is for exploratory and demonstration purposes only.
-> - Among the demonstrated read operations are the following:
->   - Index accesses (standard and sorted tables, hashed tables using the secondary table index)
->   - Primary table key accesses (various tables specified with a single and multiple key components; examples with full key, partial and left-aligned key, partial and not left-aligned key)
->   - Secondary table key access
->   - Free key access
->   - Dynamic key specifications
 > - The following points should be reflected by the result:
->   - Index access is generally very fast.
+>   - Index access (both primary and secondary table index) is generally very fast.
->   - (Full) primary table key access in hashed tables is fast.
+>   - Hash key access (both full primary table keys of hashed tables and hashed secondary table keys) is fast.
+>   - Table access using secondary table keys is optimized.
->   - Standard tables with specified secondary keys offer optimized access.
+>     - Specifying secondary table keys for standard tables enables optimized access and fast key access also for standard tables.
+>     - For internal tables with non-unique, sorted secondary table keys, the secondary table index does not update immediately.
+It updates only upon the first access of the table using the secondary table key.
+The example includes two methods that attempt to illustrate the behavior: Read access by secondary table key with and without counting in the first read access by key.
+The runtime measurement for the example without the first key access should (on multiple example executions) reflect the extra administrational effort.
 >   - Both full and partial, left-aligned key accesses in sorted tables are optimized.
+The example access using a not left-aligned key should reflect a slower, non-optimized access.
->   - Free key searches are generally slower (unless used with the BINARY SEARCH addition in standard tables).
+>   - Free key searches are generally slower.
+>     - `READ TABLE` statements with standard tables can include the `BINARY SEARCH` addition (which is no longer recommended; see the section on `BINARY SEARCH`).
+This method optimizes read access but generally requires sorting beforehand.
+The example presents two methods to demonstrate reading using `BINARY SEARCH`: one with a prior sorting and the other without.
->   - Key access in standard tables is relatively slow, except for secondary table keys.
+>   - Primary table key access in standard tables is relatively slow.
+Secondary table key access is optimized.
 >   - Dynamic key specifications require effort for evaluation.
-> - The purpose of this example is to underscore the significance of choosing the right table categories for your internal tables, tailored to your specific use case and the frequency of table access.
+The example includes methods that illustrate static key access and a comparable dynamic key access.

 <details>